 Space is limited.
 Register now!

-This fall, we’re launching “Seed Stories” — a series of gatherings where people with deep ties to the Middle East (including Southwest Asia and North Africa) share their memories, knowledge, and experiences around food.
+This fall, they’re launching “Seed Stories”—a series of gatherings where people with deep ties to the Middle East (including Southwest Asia and North Africa) will share their memories, knowledge, and experiences around food.
+These events are designed to spark conversations about how Middle Eastern food is grown, sourced, and prepared, and everyone is welcome—especially young people and families.
+The first event is on Friday, September 19th.

-At its core, Seeds of Middle Eastern Culture connects workforce development, food traditions, and youth engagement.
-The goal is to help kids see themselves in vibrant careers connected to food, while addressing the need for real feedback and support for Middle Eastern crops and cuisine in Columbus.
+At its core, Seeds of Middle Eastern Culture is an educational effort that links workforce development, food traditions, and youth engagement.
+The goal is to help kids see themselves in vibrant careers connected to food, and to fill a gap in Columbus: the need for real feedback and support for Middle Eastern crops and cuisine.

-The project grew from conversations with teachers and local food experts who saw a need to excite young people about agriculture and heritage.
-With the average American farmer now 58 years old, inspiring the next generation is more important than ever.
+The project grew out of conversations with teachers and local food experts in Columbus, Ohio, who saw a need to get young people excited about agriculture and cultural heritage.
+With the average U.S. farmer now 58 years old, there’s a real need to inspire the next generation.
+Seeds of Middle Eastern Culture hopes to do this through storytelling, hands-on learning, and intergenerational conversations.